INTENSIVE TRAINING WEEK: Early Intervention: Develop Listening and Spoken Language

 This intensive week enables you to plan sessions with greater impact - work on combined listening, language and thinking skills.

-You’ll join us in Portsmouth for 4 consecutive days of learning with an additional 10 hours provided through distance learning activities.
+You’ll join us in London for 4 consecutive days of learning with an additional 10 hours provided through distance learning activities.
 30 AG Bell CEUs

 Over the four days we will: